nmstreethran/notebook/system-notes.md

 Run `locale` to list all locales defined for the user.

-To reconfigure locales, identify the locale name (e.g., `en_GB.UTF-8`), generate it, and then reconfigure:
+To reconfigure locales, identify the locale name (e.g. `en_GB.UTF-8`), generate it, and then reconfigure:

 ```sh
 sudo locale-gen "en_GB.UTF-8"